Lennolium/PrivacyShield/README.md

 </div>
 <div align="center">
-A comprehensive AdGuard Filter List optimized for DNS level blocking of Ads, Analytics, Tracking, Malware &amp; Scam.<Br> Merged collection of lists from        reputable sources.
-You can request additional domains or report false positives via <a href="https://github.com/Lennolium/PrivacyShield/issues">Issues</a> tab.
+A comprehensive AdGuard Filter List optimized for DNS level blocking of Ads, Analytics, Tracking, Malware &amp; Scam.<br> Merged collection of lists from reputable sources.
+A full overview of all used source list can be found under "Included Lists".<br> Request additional domains or report false positives via <a href="https://github.com/Lennolium/PrivacyShield/issues">Issues</a> tab.
 </div>

 <div align="center">